Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 ### 2 - Share Scoring Code with Participants

 Although validation/test data is typically kept secret during a challenge, you should make the scoring algorithm itself available to participants.
-A straightforward way to do this is to push the code to your Github fork, then link to a Synapse entity or wiki using its Github URL.
+A straightforward way to do this is to push the code to your GitHub fork, then link to a Synapse entity or wiki using its GitHub URL.

 ## D - Share the Challenge!

 Now that you have successfully configured the challenge.
-Please view [here](/articles/access_controls.html) to learn how to share the challenge and apply conditions for use on the data.
+Please view the [Access Controls article](/articles/access_controls.html) to learn how to share the challenge and apply conditions for use on the data.

 A common pattern is to make the challenge project publicly viewable so all Synapse users can read about the challenge.
 Participant data sets are organized in the project, but are limited in access so only challenge participants may see them.
 Data used for testing/scoring submissions may also be placed with the project but with even tighter access restrictions, so that only challenge organizers may see the data files.